International Travel Guide

 Step “So you want to stay in London?”:

 One idea on this trip is to fly into Heathrow and spend a night or two in London before you head to Exeter.
-If so, great!
-You can take the tube from the airport to most parts of the city.
+This is a nice way to shake off the jetlag and get your picture in front of Big Ben.

 Public transportation in London is a breeze.
-If you have eabled tap-to-pay on your phone, just use that to enter tube stations and buses and tap again when you exit.
+If you have enabled tap-to-pay on your phone, just use that to enter Tube stations and buses and tap again when you exit.
 Your fare will be calculated and deducted.

 If you want to plan ahead and save a few bucks, look into the Oyster Visitor Card (https://tfl.gov.uk/travel-information/visiting-london/visitor-oyster-card).
 This costs about £15 for two days and gives access to the London public transportation network.

-(Also, pro tip.
-If you are flying into Gatwick, the Oyster Vistor Card makes getting to and from the city a snap!)
+(Also, pro tip: If you are flying into or out of Gatwick, the Oyster Visitor Card makes getting to and from the city a snap!)

-Likewise, planing your return from Exeter is a great time to explore London!
+Likewise, planning your return from Exeter is also a great time to explore London!
 While buzzing from all the fun of the Playposium, you’ll be ready to explore Old Blighty!

 A few additional tips:

-Give yourself time to return to London from Exeter to catch your flight!
+Give yourself time to return to London from Exeter to catch your flight home!
 Trains get delayed and cancelled.
 Ideally, you’d give yourself a half-day longer than you need to get from Exeter to London Heathrow.

 Next, you will need a UK plug adapter.
 If you forget, no problem!
 There is a drug store called BOOTS in Paddington Station, and they sell adapters.

 Most phone plans support international text and calling at this point.
-Make sure you are covered before you travel, and you won't have any issues when you arrive.
+Make sure you are covered before you travel so you won't have any issues upon arrival.

 Still have questions?
 Let us know!